Batfink: Production and syndication

 The cartoon was produced at Hal Seeger Studios, in New York City, and at Bill Ackerman Productions in Midland Park, New Jersey.
 It was syndicated by Screen Gems and continued to air on local stations throughout the 1980s.
 Nickelodeon briefly aired episodes of Batfink on Weinerville as well as its Nick in the Afternoon block in 1995 and 1997.
 In September 2006, it returned to the U.S. as part of "Cartoons Without a Clue", Boomerang's mystery lineup on weekends.
+MeTV Toons started airing episodes of Batfink in February 2026 as part of the channel's Casper and Company block.

 The Batfink series was very popular in the UK, becoming a cult series like the later Danger Mouse, and from 1967 onwards, it was shown at least once every year on UK terrestrial television until 1983, initially on the BBC network, where it was allocated an early evening slot just before the BBC News, and latterly as part of Children's ITV; it subsequently reappeared in 1986 on the ITV Saturday morning magazine show Get Fresh.
 In the early 1990s, it was repeated again as part of TV-am's Wide Awake Club/Wacaday series; after Wacaday finished in 1992, Batfink was consigned to the vaults in the UK for the next twelve years.
 It first aired on 6 January 1994 on BBC One during its CBBC Block at the exact time of 16;00.

 In 2004, Batfink gained a whole new following, when it was rerun in a number of episodes of the BBC's Saturday morning show Dick and Dom in da Bungalow.
 From April 2006, it had enjoyed an extended, if somewhat irregular, repeat run on CBBC.

+In 2026, MeTV Toons began airing Batfink cartoons, along with other Seeger produced cartoons, during Casper & Company.

 Batfink was made quickly and cheaply by re-using stock sequences.

 Although most serial animations do this to some extent, Batfink did it more than most.
 Commonly repeated scenes include the intro to the initial briefings by the Chief (the TV screen hotline buzzing into life), Batfink and Karate getting into the Battillac, the Battillac going round mountain bends, the Battillac going over a bridge, Batfink's supersonic sonar radar, and others.
 Sometimes, the repeated scenes would be cut short, so that sections could be re-used to fit the storyline more closely.